 - Disappointed in You: Saru is completely crushed to discover that, once again, Burnham has gone out on her own in spite of his direct orders not to.
 Though he understands her reasoning, it undermined his own authority, and so has no choice but to remove her as first officer, only allowing her to maintain her position as science officer.

 - Easily Forgiven: Averted, even for an organization as Mildly Military as Starfleet.
 Admiral Vance and Saru are not happy that Burnham went rogue and disobeyed a direct order at a critical crisis juncture.
-In fact, considering the last time she did this she not only ended up dishonorably discharged, but imprisoned for treason, she is very lucky that the only punishment she got was a simple relief from duty as Saru's first officer.
-The only reason she's even let off so lightly is because both Vance and Saru do understand why she did it, and her mission not only saved lives, but gave them intel that could potentially solve why The Burn occurred.
+In fact, considering that the last time she did this, she not only ended up dishonorably discharged, but imprisoned for treason, she is very lucky that the only punishment she got was a simple relief from duty as Saru's first officer.
+The only reason that she's even let off so lightly is that both Vance and Saru do understand why she did it, and her mission not only saved lives, but gave them intel that could potentially solve why the Burn occurred.
 However, her actions may have severely hurt, if not outright destroyed, her friendship with Saru.

 - Explosive Leash: The slaves have disks attached to their necks which blow up their heads if they pass through the perimeter pylons.

-- The Ghost: The Emerald Chain's ruler, Ossyra, is oft-mentioned but never seen.
+- The Ghost: The Emerald Chain's ruler, Osyraa, is oft-mentioned but never seen.